A network and machine learning approach to detect Value Added Tax fraud: Real data analysis

+The proposed algorithms, NIMAD and HACI, are applied to the universe of VAT returns provided by the Bulgarian National Revenue Authority (BNRA) for the years 2016-2017, along with ledger data for all $N=312,762$ VAT-registered taxpayers in Bulgaria in $2017$.
+An out-of-sample exercise is also conducted, in which the models are trained using networks constructed from monthly VAT returns submitted by taxpayers between January 2016 and November 2017.
+The objective of this exercise is to probabilistically predict the illegitimate taxpayers for December 2017.
+The results are compared with those from classification methods that rely solely on covariates describing taxpayer profiles without taking into account the network structure of the data.
+This out-of-sample exercise demonstrates that network information plays a key role in the efficient detection of anomalous vertices.
+Finally, the results from the two anomaly detection methods are analysed, classifying groups of fraudsters and legitimate taxpayers, and identifying clusters of taxpayers with characteristics similar to known fraudsters.

-Prediction of probabilities of risky taxpayers is achieved by first training the XGboost algorithm with inputs a binary response vector $\breve{\mathbf{Y}}$ and the $N\times p$ matrix $\breve{\mathbf{X}}$ consisted of the available covariates which are: the sector in which each taxpayer (company) is registered, the number of the employees, the size and the labour costs of each company and other records that taxpayers declare with their VAT returns.
-In particular, for each taxpayer and for each category in the first column of Table \ref{table:Predictors3} we compute the number of transactions that they have conducted along with the corresponding VAT base and the proportion of these transactions conducted with ``high--risk'' taxpayers as indicated by the input vector $\breve{\mathbf{Y}}$.
-We note that these type of covariates are a subset of the risk-based criteria which the Bulgarian authorities employ in order to prioritize the taxpayers with respect to their riskiness of being involved in an MTIC fraud.
-We also construct covariates by utilizing the characteristics of the 23 observed graphs.
-We calculate for each vertex its mean (across the observed graphs) degree, strength and centrality.
-The resulting matrix has $p=49$ columns.
-Then, we utilize the $N \times p$ matrix $\mathbf{X}$ consisted of the covariates that correspond to the month (December 2017) that we wish to predict risky probabilities in order to obtain the vector $\widehat{\mathbf{p}}$ appearing in \eqref{eqn:specclust}.
+Both of the proposed algorithms rely on the prediction of probabilities of risky VAT taxpayers.
+This is achieved by first training the XGboost algorithm with inputs a binary response vector $\mathbf{Y}$ and the $N\times R$ matrix $\breve{\mathbf{X}}$ consisted of the available covariates which include the number of employees, the labour cost, and other records that taxpayers declare with their VAT returns.
+In particular, the types of covariates used are a subset of the risk-based criteria which the BNRA employs in order to prioritize the taxpayers with respect to their riskiness of being involved in a VAT missing trader fraud.
+Covariates are also constructed using the characteristics of the 23 observed networks, corresponding to the VAT returns submitted monthly between January 2016 and November 2017.
+For each vertex, the mean degree, strength, and centrality across the observed networks are calculated.
+The resulting matrix has $R=49$ columns.
+The $N \times R$ matrix $\mathbf{X}$ consisting of these covariates for December 2017 (the month for which risk probabilities are to be predicted) is then used to obtain the vector $\widehat{\mathbf{p}}$ appearing in equation \eqref{eqn:specclust}.